Logarithmic typical distances in preferential attachment models: Introduction and main result

 \item \textit{The PAM with additive fitness.} In this model, each vertex has an i.i.d.\ fitness parameter.
 In \cite{Jor18}, Jordan examined the case where the fitness parameter is determined by the vertex's color, with its distribution influenced by the colors of the other endpoints of its out-edges.
 In \cite{Lo21,LoOr20}, first Lodewijks and Ortgiese, followed by Y.Y.\ Lo, studied aspects of this model.

 \item \textit{Bernoulli PAM.} In this model, the new vertex $n+1$ is connected to {\em each} vertex $i\in [n]$ conditionally independently with probability $f(D_i^{\sss(\text{in})}(n))/n$ for some given function $f$, where $D_i^{ \sss(\text{in})}(n)$ represents the in-degree of vertex $i$.
 Hence, the number of edges in this random graph is \textit{not} fixed.
-This model is investigated in \cite{DerMor09,DerMor11,DerMor13}. \end{itemize}
+This model is investigated in \cite{DerMor09,DerMor11,DerMor13}. \end{itemize} \zhu{We believe that our results can be a foundation for the proof of these models.}

-\item[$\rhd$]\textit{Diameter of PAMs.} The diameter of a graph is the largest distance between any pair of vertices in it, provided the two vertices are in the same connected component.
-In \cite{CarGarHof19}, Caravenna, Garavaglia and the first author proved that the diameter of PAMs with $m\geq 2$ and $\delta\in(-m,0)$ is approximately $(\frac{4}{\tau-2}+\frac{2}{\log m})\log \log n$, where again $\tau=3+\delta/m$.
-Compared to its typical distance, this additional $(2\log \log n/\log m)$ term arises from the occurrence of \textit{minimally connected vertices}, whose $(\log \log n/\log m)$-neighborhoods contain only vertices with degree $m$ (the root) or $m+1$ (other vertices).
-They also derived a similar diameter for the configuration model when vertex degrees follow an asymptotic power-law distribution with exponent $\tau\in (2,3)$.
-Assuming $d_{\rm min}\geq 3$ as the minimal vertex degree, the authors showed that the diameter is approximately $(\frac{2}{\tau-2}+\frac{2}{\log (d_{{\rm min}}-1)})\log \log n$.

-On the other hand, when $\nu\in (1,\infty)$, \begin{itemize} \item Fernholz and Ramachandran proved in \cite{FerRam07} that, for the configuration model, the diameter is approximately $\log_\nu n+c_1\indic{p_1>0}\log n+c_2\indic{p_1=0,p_2>0}\log n$, where $p_1$ and $p_2$ represent the proportions of vertices with degree $0$ and $1$, respectively, and $c_1$ and $c_2$ depend on the degree distribution. \item Bollobás, Janson, and Riordan proved in \cite{BolJanRio07} that, for the inhomogeneous random graph, the diameter is approximately $\log_\nu n+c_3\log n$, where $c_3$ depends on the so-called {\em dual} kernel of the Poisson multi-type branching process arising as its local limit.
-This dual kernel describes the local limit of connected components conditioned to be finite. \end{itemize}

-Given the the typical distance in the configuration model when $p_1=p_2=0$, we conjecture that the diameter of PAMs with $m\geq 2$ and $\delta>0$ are also approximately $\log_\nu n$, i.e., they agree up to first order with the typical distances. \end{itemize}